Thyssenkrupp234/rbxfpsunlocker-osx-gui/README.md

 # rbxfpsunlocker-osx-gui

 The first Roblox FPS unlocker GUI for macOS.
-This script works on both Intel and Apple Silicon Macs.
+This app works on both Intel and Apple Silicon Macs.

 ## Setup

 Since no official build has been released yet, you need to build it yourself.
-Requires macOS 14.2.1.
+Requires macOS 14.2.1 and Xcode 15.2 or later.
 Once I polish off the app, I will publish a release.

 *Note: you must run the app again when Roblox updates.*